perebaj/contractus/README.md

 ## API documentation
 [API Docs](api/docs/)

-## Attention points
+## It's also good to know
+- You can log in to the service using your Google account.
+No bureaucracy to 🎸
+- Structured logs all the way 🥸
+- Deployed to the open sea through Heroku 🌊 (Check the repository details to access the link)
+---
- - For a while, the integration-tests just ran locally not in CI, this increased the time to ship code 🚀
+- For a while, the integration-tests just ran locally  not in CI 😔, this increased the time to 🚀 code;
- - We don't have a way to paginate transactions. 😔
+- We don't have a way to paginate transactions yet; 😔
- - To publish images and new releases, for now, the only way is using the command line, isn't automate by CI yet 😔
+- To publish images and new releases, for now, the only way is using the command line, isn't automate by CI yet; 😔
+- The infra isn't automated by the power of the IAC yet.😔 Button engineer only. 🔘✅